franciskershaw/festiviews/testing.md

 ![Contact us](static/images/contact-us.png)

-### ***12. As a user who might not understand intuitively how to use the site, I would like some FAQs that might explain the site’s purpose and intended use so that I can learn how to use the site.***
+### ***12. As a user who might not intuitively understand how to use the site, I would like some FAQs that might explain the site’s purpose and intended use so that I can learn how to use the site.***

-* At all stages of the users journey, the FAQ page can be accessed via the fixed navbar. **1 click.**
+* At all stages of the user's journey, the FAQ page can be accessed via the fixed navbar. **1 click.**

 ![Faq screenshot](static/images/faq-screenshot.png)